Travis Kessell, MA CMHC

 Resident in Counseling at Transitions

 I have been in the Harrisonburg area since mid-2018 after completing my Master’s in Clinical Mental Health Counseling in Lynchburg, VA.
-When not working with people to encourage real and lasting change, I spend my time reading authors like C. S. Lewis and Thomas Hardy, figuring out how to best brew coffee, and running trails in the Valley.
+When not working with people to encourage growth and hope, I spend my time reading authors like C. S. Lewis and Ernest Hemingway, figuring out how to best brew coffee, and running trails in the Valley.

 Travis sees clients here at Transitions in Harrisonburg.
 You can find answers to common questions below (e.g., fee, insurance, availability, etc.).
 And when you are ready to schedule you can contact Travis below.